Introduction to Research Methods

 N/A

-4 Lecture 7: Academic integrity, MBZUAI library resources, Literature survey (types of survey papers), the ethics of generative AI in research
+4 Lecture 7: Academic integrity, MBZUAI library resources, Literature search.

 Homework 2